knative-extensions/eventing-rabbitmq/samples/trigger-customizations/README.md

 ### Start watching the results
 Once the event-display pods are up and running, watch for logs in the FIFO event display.
 Once the sender has been created (and after the delay), you should see events being consumed in order.
-But this sink will take longer to process all of the incoming events.
+But this sink will take longer to process all the incoming events.

 ```sh
 kubectl -n trigger-demo -l='serving.knative.dev/service=fifo-event-display' logs -c user-container -f